MariamAdekanye/Mariam-Baby-Step-in-Github/README.md

 --------------
 # Data Sourcing
-The data was gotten from @oyinbooke github page
-It contains 1 sheet of 16 columns and 701 rows
+The data was gotten from @oyinbooke github page.
+Here is the link to the dataset It contains 1 sheet of 16 columns and 701 rows

 -------------
 # Data Transformation
-Data was originally found clean from the source
+Data was originally found clean from the source and imported into excel

 # Data Analysis and Visuals